-Leeds Trinity has also long been attractive for its employability record and the latest figures from the Higher Education Statistics Agency (HESA) showed 95% of graduates in work or further study six months after graduation.
+Leeds Trinity has also long been attractive for its employability record and although changes to the graduate employability survey means that there were new no official figures during the year, figures from the Higher Education Statistics Agency (HESA) have regularly shown 95% of graduates in work or further study six months after graduation.
 Leeds Trinity was one of the first universities to include compulsory professional placements with every degree and now has a business network of over 3,000 businesses across all sectors who offer students placements that are relevant to their degrees.
+During the year, Leeds Trinity was shortlisted for 'Best University Placement Service' at the National Undergraduate Employability (NUE) Awards 2019.